 (not counting the Elbrus East Summit and Djangi-Tau West Summit)

-The name Kazbek was given to this mountain by Russians who inhabited the Northern side of the Main Caucasian Mountain Range.
+The name Kazbek was given to this mountain by Russians who inhabited the Northern side of the Main Caucasian Mountain Range in the memory of one member of the communist government.
 The native name of this mountain is Mkinvartsveri - in translation from Georgian it means The Mountain With Ice Head..

 SP member Corax writes: another name of the mountain is Mkinvari which means The Ice Mountain

 The first time Kazbek was climbed by Duglas Freshfield in 1868.
 Other significant successful ascension of Kazbek is the climb of famous Georgian scientist G. Nikoladze in 1923 from which begins the history of Georgian mountaineering.